A Way to Resolve Estate Disputes Without Going to Court

 - Your younger brother was named Personal Representative (formerly known as executor) under your mother’s Will.
 He has never shown good business sense; as the older sister you feel you should be appointed Personal Representative instead.

-- Pursuant to your father’s Will, he left his estate to you and your three siblings; you want the silver and automobile but your siblings disagree.
+- Pursuant to your father’s Will, he left his estate to you and your three siblings; you want the silver and the automobile but your siblings disagree.

 - Your mother died without a Will; you, your brother, and sister are her legal heirs.
 You want to keep the family home, but your brother and sister want the property sold.